-Elution study, Np/Pa separation on long-chained alcohol resin
+Elution study, Np/Pa separation on long-chained alcohol resin [Taken from Knight et al.]

 The resin shows high selectivity for Nb at high HCl concentrations over other elements tested such as Ta, Zr, Hf and lanthanides which are not, or only very poorly as in the case of Ta, retained by the resin.